Technigo/project-react-native-app/README.md

 ## The problem

 I decided to create a todo app as it is something I use myself regularly.
 I had a look at different tutorials and utilized some code from previous React projects.
 I divided the app into App.js and the components NewTodo.js and TodoItem.js.
 NewTodo.js is used to enter new todo items and TodoItem.js is used when listing them with FlatList in App.js.
-If I were to develop the app further I would like to make it a multi page app where the user has the ability to create several lists and swith between them.
+If I were to develop the app further I would like to make it a multi page app where the user has the ability to create several lists and switch between them.

 ## Learning objectives